asseco-voice/laravel-json-search/README.md

 ## Search favorites

+Favorites enable you to save searches for a specific user.

+Usage:

-By default, favorites are disabled.
+1. By default, favorites are disabled.
 To enable them, set the ``SEARCH_FAVORITES_ENABLED`` in your `.env` file to `true`.

-Favorites enable you to save searches for a specific user, so after you enable them through ``.env`` you need to run `php artisan migrate`, and routes for favorites will be exposed automatically.
+1. Publish the migrations with ``php artisan vendor:publish --tag=asseco-search-migrations``.
+1. Run `php artisan migrate`.
+1. Use through standard laravel API resource routes on ``/api/search-favorites`` URL.

 It is possible to extend the model used for search favorites and replace with your own.
 Make sure your model extends ``SearchFavorite`` and replace `search_favorite_model` key in the configuration